Chapter 5: The Brokenness Within

 I know the problem now.
 I don’t and have never let people know me fully.
 I never report my feelings for what they are, but I analyze them first and then report them, then they stay that way inside me.
 I am sick of analyzing, but I know it will not go away right away, it will take time.
 I was always taught to suck it up and be good.
 But I also know that I don’t condone or approve of people who act out every feeling or emotion they have.
 That can be too destructive as well.
 How do I find a balance?

-One of my great ‘missing of the marks’ is that I would bury feelings.
-I would thus live this out unconsciously.
-Usually I would wind up only hurting myself, by feeling sorry for myself.
-Early in college I would drink myself into a stupor.
-Nancy suggested I read The Artist Way by Julia Cameron and do the morning pages she discusses in that book.
-The idea was to purge yourself of what was going on inside so you could be creative.
-For me, to journal was a way of getting in touch with my feelings.
+One of my great ‘missings of the mark’ was that I would bury feelings.
+Usually I wound up feeling sorry for myself.
+Nancy suggested I read The Artist Way by Julia Cameron and do the morning pages discussed in that book.
+The idea was to purge what was going on inside so you could be creative.
+For me, journaling became a way of getting in touch with my feelings.

 Another word about people in our dreams

-I want to take this time to say a little more about people in our dreams.
-We often dream about people we know or famous people or people unknown to us but that have a distinctive characteristic like red hair.
-When we have anyone in our dreams, the first thing to remember is that the dream is not necessarily about that person.
-They are representing an aspect of you.
-You thus want to understand how you view the person, both good and not-so-good traits.
-We all have good and not-so-good traits.
+We often dream about famous people, people we know or people unknown to us but that have a distinctive characteristic.
+When anyone arrives in our dreams, the first thing to remember is that the dream is not necessarily about that person.
+They are representing an aspect of ourselves.
+We thus want to understand how we view that person, good and not-so-good traits.
+We all have good and not-so-good characteristics.
 Pointing out someone’s shortcomings does not mean that we love them less or that they are a bad person.
-No, it is simply how we experience them.
+It is simply how we experience them.

-We should also pay attention to the context of the dream.
-This helps define what aspects of their personalities the unconscious is trying to make known to us.
+We are also to pay attention to the context of the dream.
+This helps define what aspects of the person the unconscious is highlighting to us.
 It is also important to note that family and friends are very important in dreams.

 Reflection questions: